When Is the Best Time to Buy Exercise Equipment?

 The gym's loss could be your gain, as you may be able to negotiate a great price on exercise equipment.

-It may also be possible to score a good deal if the gym has recently purchased new machines and equipment, and is looking to clear out the old items.
+It may also be possible to score a good deal if the gym has recently purchased new machines and equipment, and is looking to clear out their old items.

 Reach Out to Equipment Manufacturers

-Fitness equipment manufacturers — like Precor, Cybex, Life Fitness, ProForm, and NordicTrack — sometimes have a surplus of older equipment models returned from lessees.
+Fitness equipment manufacturers — like Precor, Life Fitness, ProForm, and NordicTrack — sometimes have a surplus of older equipment models returned from lessees.
 So it's worth inquiring about taking a machine or piece of equipment off their hands at a discounted rate.

 Consider Showroom Models

 Planning to skip online retailers and head to the store?
 If the retailer has showroom floor models, give them a test drive.
 If they seem like a good fit, ask the sales representative if you can buy the equipment as is from the showroom floor.
 Their answer may surprise you.

 Don't know where to start?
 Consider sporting goods stores, such as Academy Sports & Outdoors and Dick's Sporting Goods.
-Also try big box retailers like Walmart and Kohl's.
+Also try big box retailers like Target and Kohl's.
 You may also have luck with local small-scale fitness shops.

 Stop by Garage Sales

 Some of the best hidden treasures can be found at garage sales for a fraction of what they're worth.
 And exercise equipment is no exception to the rule.
 So check out garage sales in your area or peruse the weekly circulars for community garage sales.
 You could find someone who's eager to dispose of a perfectly functional piece of equipment for far less than it's worth.

-As with any big-ticket item, you should do your homework to ensure you're getting the biggest bang for your buck.
+As with any big-ticket item, you should do your homework to ensure you're getting the best deal.
 It may take a bit more legwork, but the cost savings will be worth it.